Course Introduction to Programming

 */

-Notice that by first analyzing OR, we will obtain the value true, because your second statement is true.
-After that, the operator AND will be analyzed and will result in false, because no matter how true your second statement is, the first is false.
+Notice that by first analyzing the OR, we will get a true value, because its second statement is true.
+After that, the AND operator will be analyzed and will result in false, because even though its second statement is true, the first is false.
 Therefore, the printf inside the if will not be executed and nothing will be printed on the screen.